Zoom

 3. Other settings:

-• Display participants’ names in the recording: you can choose whether the participants' names are displayed in the recording – on
+• Display participants’ names in the recording: you can choose whether the participants’ names are displayed in the recording – on.

-• Optimize the recording for 3rd party video editor: this option increases the file size and processing time – off, but if you have problems editing the recording, you can try turning it on
+• Optimize the recording for 3rd party video editor: this option increases the file size and processing time – off, but if you have problems editing the recording, you can try turning it on.

-• Save panelist chat to the recording: shows panelists’ chat messages during the meeting – off
+• Save panelist chat to the recording: shows panelists’ chat messages during the meeting – off.

-Using the cloud recording
+Using cloud recording

-To stop the recording, click Stop Recording.
+To stop the recording, select Stop Recording.

 Downloading a cloud recording

-Collecting a list of participants
+Compiling a list of participants

 You can save a list of Zoom meeting participants as follows: